- Home

 To promote reading for pleasure, the library runs monthly themes and challenges.

-Our Reading Champions also promote reading for pleasure through events and surveys.
+Our Hackney Reading Ambassadors also promote reading for pleasure through events and surveys.

 The library also hosts special events such as author visits, book swaps, Scholastic Book Fair events, and more.
 Keep an eye out for the library monthly flyer to stay up to date!